 Use fade animations to bring items into a view or take them out of a view.
 There are three types of fade animations: fade in, fade out, and crossfade.
 Each animation is designed for a different scenario.

-This set of animations consists of the following APIs:
+This set of animations consists of the following functions:

 The following video demonstrates the animations that fade content into and out of view.
 Note the scroll bar that fades in and out at the bottom of the screen: